dotnet/intro-to-dotnet-web-dev/5-blazor/README.md

     ```

     - The `CurrentTurn` property is automatically calculated based on the state of the `winnerMessage` and the `PlayerTurn` property of the `GameState`.
-    - The `ResetStyle` is calculated based on contents of the `WinnerMessage`.
+    - The `ResetStyle` is calculated based on contents of the `winnerMessage`.
 If there's a `winnerMessage`, we make the reset button appear on screen.

 1. Let's handle the error message when a piece is played.
 Add a line to clear the error message and then wrap the code in the `PlayPiece` method with a `try...catch` block to set the `errorMessage` if an exception occurred: